MirayXS/skyline/BUILDING.md

 <details><summary><i>Windows only</i></summary>
 <p>

-> In a terminal prompt with administrator privileges, enable git symlinks globally:
+> In a terminal prompt with **administrator** privileges, enable git symlinks globally:
 >
 > ```cmd
 > git config --global core.symlinks true
 > ```
 >
-> Use this elevated prompt for the next steps
+> Use this elevated prompt for the next steps.

 </p>
 </details>